tensorflow/tensorflow/tensorflow/g3doc/how_tos/adding_an_op/index.md

 Note that at the time the gradient function is called, only the data flow graph of ops is available, not the tensor data itself.
-Thus, all computation must be performed using other tensorflow ops, to be run at graph execution time.
+Thus, all computation must be performed using other TensorFlow ops, to be run at graph execution time.

 ## Implement a shape function in Python